jameshughes89/cs102/src/site/topic20.rst

 Recursive
 ---------

-* Now that we are more familiar with recursion, here is the exact same high-level abstract idea, but implemented with recursion
+* Now that we are more familiar with recursion, here is the same high-level abstract idea, but implemented with recursion

 .. code-block:: java
     :linenos: